Piyush-verma02/Pulse-Oximeter/README.md

 # Pulse-Oximeter
-A pulse Oximeter using Arduino uno
+A pulse Oximeter using Arduino un